Glory Hole

 Prevalence & culture

-The term has broad cultural recognition and high search interest, but acted-upon participation is comparatively uncommon and concentrated within specific venues and communities (chiefly men's bathhouses, sex clubs, and adult arcades.
-Because it is a setting rather than a named paraphilia, it is not separately enumerated in major fetish-prevalence surveys; the list of paraphilias does not treat it as a clinical category, and neither the DSM-5-TR nor the ICD-11 classifies it.
-It gained an unusual burst of mainstream visibility in 2020, when the British Columbia Centre for Disease Control explicitly recommended barriers "like walls (e.g. glory holes)" to reduce close face-to-face contact during the COVID-19 pandemic) guidance the BCCDC said it had adapted from New York City Department of Health advice that endorsed "physical barriers, like walls," though the NYC guidance stopped short of naming glory holes directly.
+The term has broad cultural recognition and high search interest, but acted-upon participation is comparatively uncommon and concentrated within specific venues and communities, chiefly men's bathhouses, sex clubs, and adult arcades.
+Because it is a setting rather than a named paraphilia, it is not separately enumerated in major fetish-prevalence surveys: the list of paraphilias does not treat it as a clinical category, and neither the DSM-5-TR nor the ICD-11 classifies it.
+It gained an unusual burst of mainstream visibility in 2020, when the British Columbia Centre for Disease Control explicitly recommended barriers "like walls (e.g. glory holes)" to reduce close face-to-face contact during the COVID-19 pandemic.
+The BCCDC said it had adapted that guidance from New York City Department of Health advice endorsing "physical barriers, like walls," though the NYC guidance stopped short of naming glory holes directly.

 Safety, consent & law